-RCI met with the Local Planning Team to introduce them to the program, garner information, and get preliminary input for management strategies.
+Throughout 2014 CSWP Plan development, RCI met with the Local Planning Team to introduce them to the program, garner information, and get preliminary input for management strategies.
 Meeting agendas and summaries are provided in Appendix B. Invitations to all public water well owners were provided either via e-mail, regular mail or phone call prior to meetings.
 Agendas and meeting materials were typically provided at least one week in advance of the meetings.

 RCI developed a web page (www.rci-nv.com/source water protection) containing all pertinent project information including team members, meeting minutes, working documents, and maps.
-In addition, all digital mapping information was made available to team members through an online interactive GIS mapping tool referred to as the Carson City CSWP Flex Viewer
+In addition, all digital mapping information was made available to team members through online interactive GIS mapping.